zhangxin025/docs-1/api-reference/conversational/Overview.md

 ![image.png](../assets/conversation_bg.jpg)

-The Conversational Video Interface (CVI) is an end-to-end pipeline for creating real-time multimodal video conversations with a replica that can see, hear, and respond similarly to how a human would.
+The Conversational Video Interface (CVI) is an end-to-end pipeline for creating real-time multimodal video conversations with an avatar that can see, hear, and respond similarly to how a human would.
 Developers can deploy video AI agents in minutes using CVI.

 CVI is the world's fastest interface of its kind, allowing you to put a human face and conversational ability to your AI agent or personality.
-With CVI, you can achieve utterance-to-utterance latency with SLAs as fast as under 1 second, which is the full roundtrip time for a participant to say something and for the replica to speak back.
+With CVI, you can achieve utterance-to-utterance latency with SLAs as fast as under 1 second, which is the full roundtrip time for a participant to say something and for the avatar to speak back.

 CVI provides a complete pipeline to have a conversation while also allowing you to customize and plug in your existing components where necessary.